MaVdbussche/nozc/README.md

     │   │   ├── main            # Nozc compiler's source code
     │   │   └── test            # JUnit4 tests
     │   ├── build.gradle        # Gradle build configurations
-    │   └── gradle.properties   # Gradle build configurations
+    │   └── gradle.properties   # Gradle build properties
     ├── releases                # All the multi-platform, distributable Nozc releases to date.
     ├── README.md               # This README file
     └── ...

 ## Install

-This application does not need to be installed _per se_.
+This application does not need to be installed *per se*.
 Instead, you will find in the [releases](releases) folder all versions of Nozc published to date, both in `.tar` and `.zip` formats.\
-Please take note that the last version should always be used; no support will be offered for outdated versions.
+Please note that the last version should always be used; no support will be offered for outdated versions.

 ### By downloading files